Sinux1/bidripper-ml/README.md

 ## Initial Training

-If you haev up-to-date training data, the next step is to get a current forecast.
-All subsequent forecasts will append new, weekly data to the previous week's training data.
-The training data provided in this repo is current as of this writing, and efforts will be made to update this repository with up to date data.
+If you have up-to-date training data, the next step is to get a current forecast.
+All subsequent forecasts will append new, weekly, data to the previous training data.
+The training data provided in this repo is current as of this writing and efforts will be made to keep the data up-to-date.

-To begin the initial training, and to upload the params.json file, run
+To begin the initial training, and to upload the params.json file, execute
 `aws s3 sync ./training/ s3://<forecast bucket name>`

 Currently the params.json file has autoML set to true and so the training time may take 2+ hours.
-By changing this to false, and adding an algorithm to the file, training time can be reduced to approximatly 40 minutes, but accuraccy may be affected.
-We have chosen to use autoML until more data can be retrieved.
+By changing this to false, and adding an algorithm to the file, training time can be reduced to approximately 40 minutes, but accuracy may be affected.
+We have chosen to use autoML until more data can be accumulated.

 ## For the Bidripper-site

 If you plan to use the Bidripper-site with Bidripper-ml, please go to [Bidrpper-site](https://github.com/Sinux1/bidripper-site) and follow the deployment instructions.
 Make sure to note the forecast bucket from the Bidripper-ml deployment.